eunikehp/EDA-Diagnosing-Diabetes/README.md

 # EDA-Diagnosing-Diabetes

+A Pandas & SQL Analysis of Diagnosing Diabetes

 **Scenario:**
 In this project, as a data scientist, I am interested in exploring data that look at how certain diagnostic factors affect the diabetes outcome of women patients.